 The Royal Government hereby approves the following mandate and rules of procedures for the GNHC.

-ii.Harmonious Living – in harmony with tradition and nature;
+- Living in harmony with tradition and nature

-iv.Our people: investing in the nation’s greatest asset.
+- Investing in our people, the nation’s greatest asset.

 The GNHC shall: